-A raucous wedding party atmosphere meets flirty foreshadowing represented by the bride’s body.
-The painter uses her creamy complexion color to signify wedding night bliss.
-It lies in stark contrast to the sharp, varied ceremony and reception elements.
-Leger creates flashes and stages for all these experiences.
-So, the painting tells stories with many elements at a time.
-There’s shape, structure, color, texture, and combination.
-All the tools in the box help us understand and develop insight into this painter’s story.
+A raucous wedding party meets flirty foreshadow with the bride’s body.
+The painter uses her creamy skin color to reflect wedding night bliss.
+It’s in stark contrast to the varied ceremony and reception elements.
+Leger marks stages for all these experiences.
+So, the painting tells stories with many puzzle pieces.
+There’s shape, structure, color, and texture.
+All the tools in the box help boost our insight into this painter’s story.

-Leger invites us to use our imagination.
-In fact, The Wedding might even feel like a fantastical dream.
-We can fill in the gaps of our understanding with the wonder and memory from the weddings in our own lives.
-The painting is all the more meaningful with what we bring to it as viewers.
+Leger entices our imagination.
+In fact, The Wedding feels like a fantasy.
+It’s a dream.
+We can fill in our knowledge gaps with wonder and memory from weddings in our own lives.
+The painting is more meaningful with what we bring to it as viewers.

-Fernand uses chaos and order side by side to reflect the up-and-down aspect of weddings.
+Fernand uses chaos and order side by side.
+It reflects the up-and-down aspect of weddings.
 Topsy turvy emotions are common at the ceremony.
-This lies in contrast with familiar faces and rituals inherent to such occasions.
-Weddings are dramatic shows that also draw out deep true connections between us.
-Leger’s tumultuous portrait reminds us of this interplay at weddings.
-The end of singlehood for a duo and very beginning of their marriage.
-Weddings symbolize a grand finale and fresh start in relationships all at once.
+This contrasts with the familiar faces and rituals at such occasions.
+Weddings are dramatic shows.
+But they also build deep connections between us.
+Leger’s tumultuous portrait reminds us of this wedding interplay.
+It’s the end of singlehood for a duo.
+The event’s also the marriage kickoff.
+Weddings symbolize a grand finale and fresh start all at once.
 Of course they feel like a wild carnival ride.